Create a Sample Pipeline Definition

-We should be ready to go if all the steps in this tutorial have been successfully complete up to this point.
-Return to your local repository, make another change and commit / push it.
+We should be ready to go if all the steps in this tutorial have been successfully completed up to this point.
+Return to your local repository, make another change and commit/push it.
 Make sure to include the Work Item id in the comment.

-In VersionOne Continuum, top menu, select Pipeline > Instances.
+In VersionOne Continuum, top menu, select Pipelines > Instances.
 You should see a row in this table that represents the Pipeline Instance run.
-Click on this row.
+Click this row.

 Viewing the Pipeline Instance

-On the Pipeline > Instance page, you will find a graphical representation of the Pipeline Definition from Phases to Stages to individual Steps.
+On the Pipelines > Instance page, you will find a graphical representation of the Pipeline Definition from Phases to Stages to individual Steps.
 Click on the "Example Phase" box to expand it to show the status of each Stage and Step.
-In this case we only have one each so it's not much to look at.
-However if this was a more complex Pipeline Definition there would be several Phases and Stages each with their own status.
+In this case, we only have one each so it's not much to look at.
+However, if this was a more complex Pipeline Definition there would be several Phases and Stages each with their own status.